divakaivan/bank_voice_assistant/README.md

 * `make data`

 Otherwise:
-* `make start` - this will open the streamlit UI in your browser on `http://localhost:8501`
+* `make start` - this will open the streamlit UI in your browser on `http://localhost:8501`.
+Also RAG tracing on `http://127.0.0.1:6006`

+# Future improvements

+* improve audio input/output
+  * audio input uses a 3rd party component as there is no official audio input API by streamlit
+* evaluate SQL queries
+* at the moment there is a prompt validation step using gpt-4o-mini, but there could be a better way